 Everyone has the right to freedom of expression and the right to participate in cultural life.
-This research area aims to explore how artistic censorship works in societies today, both in democracy and authoritarian regimes, and how we can prevent it.
+This research area aimed to explore how artistic censorship works in societies today, both in democracy and authoritarian regimes, and how we can prevent it.

 Digitization raises the most fundamental questions for the future of human rights.
 New technologies further the possibilities and the potential of well-being for some and threaten those of others.
-This research area addresses the main questions related to digitization and human rights from a technical, legal, sociological, philosophical, and artistic angle.
+This research area addressed the main questions related to digitization and human rights from a technical, legal, sociological, philosophical, and artistic angle.

 The enjoyment of the highest attainable standard of physical and mental health is a human right for everyone, without discrimination on the grounds of age, gender, race/ethnicity, or any other status.
-This research area discusses challenges and opportunities to realize the vision of the universal right for health, with a focus on health data.
+This research area discussed challenges and opportunities to realize the vision of the universal right for health, with a focus on health data.

-The project “The Future of Human Rights” aims to develop and disseminate original and interdisciplinary analyses of human rights issues through cutting-edge research.
-Developing partnerships with academic and non-academic organizations in Switzerland and further abroad, this project intends to contribute to discussions about human rights and foster a dialogue between society, politics, and academia.
+The project “The Future of Human Rights” aimed to develop and disseminate original and interdisciplinary analyses of human rights issues through cutting-edge research.
+Developing partnerships with academic and non-academic organizations in Switzerland and further abroad, this project intended to contribute to discussions about human rights and foster a dialogue between society, politics, and academia.

 To this end, the event The Future of Human Rights - Discussions - Performances - Debates was held in Bern on 10 December 2021.
 In this context, a Design Challenge was launched, the works of which are now on display.